vehicle-lang/tutorial/README.md

 # vehicle-tutorial

-Resources for the Vehicle tutorial: https://vehicle-lang.github.io/tutorial/
+This is a page that contains code and exercises that accompany the Vehicle tutorial: https://vehicle-lang.github.io/tutorial/